aservet1/ToDoCmd/README.md

-# ToDoCmd
+# cmdtodo
 A command line ToDo list application.

-I've been making a series of bash and python scripts over the Fall2019 semester to organize my work.
-Now I'm making it a bit more organized and adding more features.
-Making it so it can run on any system instead of just mine with my specific file setup.
+Initially, I had a bunch of ToDos in text files throughout my computer.
+Then I decided to write a Bash script that prints them all in one place so I can see all of it.
+I kept adding features to the script to make the process more user friendly and it evantually became a command line to do list application.

+## Features
+...

+## Dependencies
+Unix system that can run Bash scripts.